 Have you ever been infected with the chicken pox virus?
 If so, you should be aware of shingles.
 House Call Doctor explains.

-such as hepatitis, meningitis, and pneumonia.
+Rarely, it can spread through the bloodstream and cause other threatening conditions such as hepatitis, meningitis, and pneumonia.
 If the rash involves the eye, it can cause problems with the vision or even blindness.

 Pregnant women should never come into contact with someone with active shingles, as it can spread to the vulnerable fetus and cause complications.